LeoVS09/airscript/README.md

 function display a then b
     console.log a b

-fucntion display a after b
+function display a after b
     console.log b a

 display 1 then "lol"